Maddington, St Mary's Church

 In the chancel is a memorial to John Maton, lord of the manor at Maddington, who died in 1827.
-Another Maton memorial commemorates the children of Emily Maton, including 6 children who died aged 11 or under.
-Its a sobering reminder of just how high child mortality rates were in past centuries.
+Another Maton memorial commemorates the children of Emily Maton, including six children who died aged 11 or under.
+It is a sobering reminder of just how high child mortality rates were in past centuries.
 Another interesting memorial is to the Gilbert family, from the Joseph Gilbert, 1759, to Sarah Gilbert, who died in 1807.

 You could spend several enjoyable hours exploring historic churches around Shrewton, and St Mary's is a definite highlight.
 There's no one outstanding historic feature, but the church and its beautiful surroundings make a perfect picture.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Maddington, Shrewton, Maddington, Wiltshire, England, SP3 4JE